tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

-If we find we are regularly setting `frame_size` to a few standard dimensions, we may consider defining some traits.
+If we find that we regularly set `frame_size` to a few standard dimensions, we may consider defining some traits.

 The syntax for creating a trait is similar to creating a factory.
-We have a `trait` block that we use to name our trait, and, within the trait block, we use the same syntax to set values for our attributes.
+We have a `trait` block that we use to name our trait and, within the trait block, we use the same syntax to set values for our attributes.
 Below, we have defined traits that represent standard sensor types, specifically, their frame sizes.

 ```ruby
 factory :camera do